expo/router/docs/docs/lab/styles.md

 title: Styling
 ---

-> This guide refers to upcoming Expo Router features.
+> This guide refers to upcoming Expo Router features, all of which are experimental.

 Expo Router adds first-class support for a number of CSS features which can be leveraged to create more optimized web experiences.